sadityakumar9211/medichain-nextjs/README.md

 ### Read the detailed description of the project [here](https://ipfs.infura.io/QmZtqbqPkm74j43Lhwd93fvDXCDCdYB8y8Gnaayc1f9LWG)

-### This is the Front-end repository of this project.
-The links to other repositories of this project is at the top.
+### The links to other repositories of this project is at the top.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>